Contamination Detection for VLMs using Multi-Modal Semantic Perturbation: Ablation Studies

 \section{Ablation Studies}

-We next validate that the core idea—testing for memorization via \emph{mutli-modal semantic perturbations}—is robust to design choices.
-Specifically, we show our method is not tied to synthetic edits, scales to larger models and alternate contamination regimes, and works without GPT-4o or manual filtering.
+We next validate that the core idea -- testing for memorization via \emph{mutli-modal semantic perturbations} -- is robust to design choices.
+Specifically, we show our method is not tied to synthetic edits, generalizes to paraphrased data, scales to larger models and alternate contamination regimes, and works without GPT-4o or manual filtering.

-\textbf{Real-world Counterfactuals: NaturalBench.} NaturalBench~\citep{naturalbench} provides real counterfactual pairs -- photos of the same scene under altered conditions -- serving as a natural analogue to our synthetic variants.
-We fine-tune on one variant and evaluate its paired counterfactual with the same question.
-Contaminated models drop sharply (up to 45.95\%), while clean models remain comparatively stable (Table~\ref{tab:naturalbench}), showing our detector generalizes beyond synthetic perturbations\footnote{Note that because counterfactuals are not guaranteed to be easier, clean-model deltas need not be positive.}.
+\textbf{Real-world counterfactuals.} NaturalBench~\citep{naturalbench} provides real counterfactual pairs -- photos of the same scene under altered conditions -- serving as a natural analogue to our synthetic variants.
+We fine-tune on one variant and evaluate on its paired counterfactual.
+Contaminated models drop sharply (up to 45.95\%), while clean models remain comparatively stable (Table~\ref{tab:naturalbench}), showing our method generalizes beyond synthetic perturbations\footnote{Note that because counterfactuals are not guaranteed to be easier, clean-model deltas need not be positive.}.
 Thus, any reliable semantic variation -- natural, procedural, or synthetic -- fits our framework.
 Full results are listed in~\ref{apdx:13b}.

+\textbf{Contamination with paraphrased data.} A simple but effective contamination is paraphrasing the data the model is contaminated on.
+To test whether models contaminated with paraphrased data can be detected, we paraphrase the questions using GPT-4o with minimal n-gram overlap.
+The contaminated models are then evaluated on the original benchmark and its perturbed variant.
+Table~\ref{tab:para_llava_rqa_compact} and~\ref{tab:para_llava_mmstar_compact} show that contaminated models show inflated performance on original benchmarks with lowered performance on perturbed benchmarks, proving our detection method is robust against paraphrasing.

-\textbf{Model Scale: LLaVA-13B.} To assess scalability, we repeat the RealWorldQA experiment with LLaVA-v1.5-13B.
+\textbf{Model scale: LLaVA-13B.} To assess scalability, we repeat the RealWorldQA experiment with LLaVA-v1.5-13B.
 Table~\ref{tab:rqa_13B} shows our detector remains effective at this scale.
 Given that larger models are more prone to memorization, these findings indicate the approach is suitable for stronger VLMs.
 Full results are listed in~\ref{apdx:13b}.

-\textbf{Test-set leakage during Pretraining.} We simulate pretraining leakage by mixing RealWorldQA into the 665K instruction-following pretraining corpus and training LLaVA-v1.5-7B for one epoch (Table \ref{tab:rqa_pretrain}).
+\textbf{Test-set leakage during pretraining.} We simulate pretraining leakage by mixing RealWorldQA into the 665K instruction-following pretraining corpus and training LLaVA-v1.5-7B for one epoch (Table \ref{tab:rqa_pretrain}).
 Using the same 440 filtered images, our method flags contamination, demonstrating applicability beyond fine-tuning-only settings.